 Symphony Orchestra Augusta debuted on May 23, 1954, under the baton of its founding director, Harry M. Jacobs.
 Setting the foundation for what would become a leading regional orchestra, three support groups followed: the Guild in 1957, the League in 1961 and Friends in 1981.
 With the addition of the Aiken Symphony Guild in 1986, the strong foundation was in place to allow SOA to fulfill its mission: to share the joy of great musical performance with our audience.

-Pops! at the Bell offers fan favorites from icons such as Olivia Newton John to the Music of Queen Spectacular and country favorites such as Wynona Judd and LeAnn Rimes, to the music of the stage and screen.
+University Health Care System Pops! at the Bell offers fan favorites from icons such as Olivia Newton John, Matthew Morrison, and LeAnn Rimes, to the music of the stage and screen.
 Columbia County Music Series, SOA’s chamber series, features ensembles and guest artists from around the world in an intimate setting.
-To cap off the end of each season, SOA invites all of the CSRA to University Health Care System’s Evans campus in early May for Pops!
+To cap off the end of each season, SOA invites all of the CSRA to Pops!
 Under the Stars, a free outdoor community concert.

 In 2008, SOA was donated the historic Miller Theater in downtown Augusta.
 A capital campaign was launched and over $17 million has been raised to restore the 1940 Art Moderne beauty.
 Construction began in 2016 and will be complete by late 2017.
 The Miller will be the home of all Symphony Series and Pops! performances, and will feature a multitude of varied programming throughout the year.
 Learn more about the Miller at millerllc.org.